nickrallison/Wordle_Solver_Bot/README.md

 ## Next Steps:
 The only things left to do are:
 1. Fix behavior of double letters.
-The algorithm will remove every word with 'O' from the pool dues to the second grey 'O' in <span style="color:blue">*B*</span>.
+The algorithm will remove every word with 'O' from the pool dues to the second grey 'O' in Books.
-2. Implement a lookup table.

----
 ```diff
 + B
 + O